Year: 2018 | Players: 1-4 | Minutes: 30+ | Ages: 14+

 It uses the same game engine found in Warhammer Quest: The Adventure Card Game, but this game is set in The Realms of Terrinoth, which is the universe used in games like Rune Age and Descent.

-Heroes of Terrinoth was designed by Brady Sadler and Adam Sadler, and it’s published by Fantasy Flight Games.
+Heroes of Terrinoth was designed by Brady Sadler and Adam Sadler, and published by Fantasy Flight Games.

 Heroes of Terrinoth Gameplay